Vinny614/AIDemoTools/README.md

   - To do this, open a terminal window and navigate to the root directory of the repository.
 You can then use a package manager like `conda`, `venv` or `virtualenv` to create the environment - below are some example commands (you should read the documentation for these libraries if they are not already installed on your system):
     - Anaconda: `conda create -n mm_ai_llm_processing_accelerator python=3.11 --no-default-packages` to create the environment, then activate the environment with `conda activate mm_ai_llm_processing_accelerator` each time you want run or deploy the solution.
     - venv: `python -m venv .venv` to create the environment, then activate the environment with `source .venv/bin/activate` (linux/MacOS) or `.venv\Scripts\Activate.ps1` (Windows Powershell) each time you want run or deploy the solution.
 More info [here](https://python.land/virtual-environments/virtualenv#Python_venv_activation).
-  - Once the new environment is created and activated, install the python requirements file: `pip install -r requirements.txt`.
+  - Once the new environment is created and activated, install the python requirements file: ` install -r requirements.txt`.
 This contains the dependencies for both the function and web apps.
   - Make sure you have activated the environment each time you need to deploy the solution or run it locally.
 - Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (`az`) and login using `az login`.
 - Install the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) (`azd`) and login using `azd auth login`.